modular-network/ethereum-libraries/WalletLib/README.md

 ##### Returns
 **bool**

-#### serveTx(WalletLib.WalletData, address, uint256, bytes, bool, bytes)
+#### serveTx(WalletMainLib.WalletData, address, uint256, bytes, bool, bytes)
-*(WalletLib.sol, line 342)*
+*(WalletMainLib.sol, line 266)*

 Sends the specified amount of Ether or tokens from the Wallet to an address.
+This function requires a certain number of signatures from the wallet owners, indicated by requiredMinor for minor transactions and requiredMajor for major transactions.
+If it is the first call with the given parameters, the transaction is created and a confirmation from the sender is recorded.
+Additional calls sent from different owners but with the same parameters act as confirmations of the transaction.
+If a previously confirmed owner calls this function with the same arguments for the pending transaction, but with the confirm flag set to false, their confirmation for the transaction will be revoked.
+When the confirmations reach the required number, the transaction is executed.

 ##### Arguments
-**WalletLib.WalletData** self The storage wallet in the calling contract.
+**WalletMainLib.WalletData** self The storage wallet in the calling contract.
 **address** _to Intended recipient of transaction.
 **uint256** _value Amount of Ether to be sent.
 **bytes** txData Any transaction data to be sent to recipient.